arielgarmendia/arch_migration_ADRs/ADRs/assumption1.md

-# {short title, representative of solved problem and found solution}
+# BACKEND work: Removal of Views and Conrtrollers use of ViewModel, ViewData and/or ViewBag structures.
+Move the processes to specific domain microservices

 ## Context and Problem Statement